Halloween is upon us! Time for costumes, pumpkin carving, treats and, of course, trick-or-treating.

 - Cooking up yummy Halloween treats

-It’s still important to be careful to avoid crowds and practice social distancing.
-If possible, try to only attend outdoor events.
-These might include:
+At this time, it is still important to be careful around crowds and practice social distancing, when possible.
+Also, try to attend only outdoor gatherings.

 - Pumpkin patches and apple orchards